Expertium/expertium.github.io/Benchmark.md

 Lower is better.
 Black caps are 99% confidence intervals.
 As you can see, the ranking is a little different.
 For example, based on RMSE, the ranks of NN-17 and GRU are very close (10th and 11th best, respectively), but based on log loss, NN-17 is ranked much higher (9th best, GRU is 14th).
 SM-2 and Transformer have switched places.

-Finally, let's look at AUC.
+Finally, let's look at AUC scores.

 ![image](https://github.com/user-attachments/assets/b079375e-250c-4499-9f7f-07b779bd7bf3)

 ![AUC](https://github.com/user-attachments/assets/44772a1c-c0f4-4601-87dd-7742b04d2951)

 Higher is better.
 Black caps are 99% confidence intervals.  <br />
 Now ranking is very different.
-This isn't too surprising, considering that AUC is completely uncorrelated with both RMSE and log loss. <br />
-It's interesting that the AUC of HLR is 0.631, much higher than 0.54, which is what Duolingo reported in their paper.
+It's interesting that the AUC score of HLR is 0.631, much higher than 0.54, which is what Duolingo reported in their paper.
 Granted, 0.631 is not that impressive either.
-In fact, all spaced repetition algorithms have rather unimpressive AUC. <br />
+In fact, all spaced repetition algorithms have rather unimpressive AUC score. <br />
-Unsurprisingly, AVG has an AUC close to 0.5.
-Since it always outputs a constant, it cannot differentiate between forgotten and recalled cards. <br />
+Surprisingly, AVG has an AUC score slightly above 0.5.
+Since it always outputs a constant, it cannot differentiate between forgotten and recalled cards, so in theory, it should have an AUC score of *exactly 0.5. <br />
-It is somewhat surprising that NN-17 has a relatively low AUC, given that it combines the best of both worlds​  -  ​a model of human memory supplemented with a neural network.
+It is somewhat surprising that NN-17 has a relatively low AUC score, given that it combines the best of both worlds​  -  ​a model of human memory supplemented with a neural network.
 Granted, the goal was not to create the perfect algorithm; rather, the goal was to emulate SM-17. <br />
 Jarrett's implementation of Transformer doesn't perform well according to all 3 metrics, so if any neural network experts think, "I bet I can do better!" they are welcome.

 Let's address GRU-P (doesn't matter whether we are talking about the -short version or not).
 As you can see, it outperforms all other algorithms by all three metrics.
 So you're probably wondering "If predicting R directly is better than predicting an intermediate value first, why not do that?".
 Here's what happens when you let an algorithm predict R directly.